 Tick removers, sold online or from a pharmacy or vet, have various forms.
 They are all designed to grasp the tick so you can pull it out vertically.

 Whichever tick remover tool you buy, read the instruction for that particular tool carefully to make sure you know how to use it correctly.

 - Some tools have a slot which you slide under the tick, to then prise the tool away from the skin.
 This includes the Tom’O’Tick twister and the Lifesystems safecard.
 When you see the size of the notch and the thickness of the plastic on most of these tools, it is easy to realise why these cannot be used to remove tiny tick nymphs.

 - Some tools have a tiny lassoo which you loop around the tick, and then pull it out.
 This include the Trix Tick lassoo.

 - Some tools have claws which can be spread out and then closed together next to the skin, around the tick’s feeding parts.
 This includes the Care Plus Tick Out tool.

 NEVER buy a tick remover which tells you to “twist” the tick out.
 It must only be pulled out vertically.

 This picture shows a tick remover tool ready to pull the fully engorged adult tick upwards vertically:

 BEWARE of misinformation about tick removal online!

-This will simply make it spew the contents of its gut directly into your blood stream, which may include any of 16 different diseases.
+This will make it spew the bacteria from its gut into your blood stream.

 Sources and Further Information